 If you are interested in hearing more from Dr. Orehek and Dr. Nelson, you can watch video or listen to an audio recording from a previous presentation here.
 Events are held a few times a year, so watch for future events as they are scheduled.

-Watch recording of July 24, 2020 Virtual DBS Program below.
+Watch recording of our most recent Nov.
+17, 2022 Virtual DBS Program below.

 DBS Presentation Slides